gookit/validate/README.md

 ## Validate Struct

+### Config the struct use tags

-With the `validate` tag of the structure, you can quickly verify a structure data.
+Use the `validate` tag of the structure, you can quickly verify a structure data.

 **`v1.2.1+` Update**: